irfanbuc/SpotsterApp/README.md

 # SpotsterApp

 # Introduction
 Website created for administrators of spotster apk.
-Admin will be allowed to do some things that user on mobile apk cant.
 # Getting Started
 1.	clone project to your visual studio code, run npm install, run npm start and then open your localhost:3000
 3.	there is no some special software dependencies